-Once in Shanghai, he finds himself tangled into a world of mysticism, into a world of traditions going back hundreds of years, into a world of philosophical meanings meant to close cosmological paths and previously set destinies.
+Once in Shanghai, he finds himself tangled into a world of mysticism, of traditions going back hundreds of years, into a world of philosophical meanings meant to close cosmological paths and previously set destinies.

-Action, romance, drama, humor, History, Geography and Philosophy – they all come together in an attempt to blend the dynamic western way of life onto the rich Chinese culture and uncanny traditions.
+Action, romance, drama, humor, History, Geography and Philosophy – they all come together in an attempt to blend together the dynamic western way of life and the rich Chinese culture and uncanny traditions.

 The smell of the freshly brewed coffee made him crack a smile in spite of the fact that he was still half asleep.
 The alarm clock was set to go off fifteen minutes prior to the coffee maker starting brewing and the pleasure of laying in the bed and stealing another quarter of an hour from yet another hectic day to come, was bringing him an immense pleasure.

 Finally, he decided to get out of the bed; turned and rolled over, closer to Linda.
 John lifted his head, looked at her for few seconds and then hugged and kissed her on the side of her neck.
 In spite of the fact that she was still sleeping, he could see that his kiss brought an immense pleasure on her beautiful face and a purring like sound made him think at naughty things.
 He bit his bottom lip and slowly rolled out of the bed trying not to wake her up.

 He started walking with his eyes half closed towards the bathroom.
 Turning the light on in the bathroom made him close his eyes for a moment.
 Took his T-shirt off and looked into the mirror.
 “Still got it, still got it buddy!” came instantly out of his mouth and his face was flooded with an expression of satisfaction.